 There are two types of retention remarks (aka) triggers:

-Your first point of contact is your agency's Record's Officer.
-If agency does not have Record Officer, or you cannot find a record on a schedule, please contact LAPR.
+Your first point of contact is the agency's Record's Officer.
+If the agency does not have Record Officer, or you cannot find a record on a schedule, please Contact Us..